-Areas of Research: The genetic and ecological factors shaping social behavior
+Areas of Research: Evolutionary genomics & adaptation; the genetic and ecological factors that shape social behavior

 143 Carl Icahn Lab